lowrycito/handbook/pages/study-manual-general-handbook-9-relief-society.md

 Members of Relief Society have a responsibility to invite all to receive the blessings of the gospel of Jesus Christ (see Mosiah 18:9).
 They do this by sharing the gospel, strengthening new members, and reaching out to those who are less active.
+See 23.2 and 23.3.

 In presidency and Relief Society meetings, the Relief Society presidency discusses ways the sisters can invite all to receive the blessings of the gospel.
+See 23.1.1, 23.1.2, and 23.1.3.

-The Relief Society president assigns a member of the presidency to help lead member missionary work in the ward.
-She works with the assigned member of the elders quorum presidency to coordinate these efforts (see 23.5.1).
+The Relief Society president assigns a member of the presidency to help lead efforts to share the gospel in the ward.
+She works with the assigned member of the elders quorum presidency to coordinate these efforts (see 23.6.2).

 The assigned member of the Relief Society presidency participates in coordination meetings to coordinate inviting all to receive the blessings of